BVS Investors Have Opportunity to Lead Bioventus Inc. Securities Fraud Lawsuit

-LOS ANGELES, Feb.
-8, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Bioventus Inc. ("Bioventus" or the "Company") (NASDAQ: BVS).
+BENSALEM, Pa., Feb.
+15, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Bioventus Inc. ("Bioventus" or the "Company") (NASDAQ: BVS).

 Class Period: February 11, 2021 – November 21, 2022